Access Construction Skills QLD Funded Training in Townsville and Regional QLD

 To be eligible for funding, participants must:

-(a) Be an Australian or New Zealand Citizen or Permanent Resident; or
+(a) Be an Australian or New Zealand Citizen or Permanent Resident; OR

 (c) Be at least 15 years or older for the Civil Program short courses, AND

-(d) Be an Eligible Worker in Queensland, or
+(d) Be an Eligible Worker in Queensland, OR

-- Land development and site preparation for the purpose of construction or;
+- Land development and site preparation for the purpose of construction OR

-- Works for civil infrastructure
+- Works for civil infrastructure (e.g. road building).

 Please contact our office to obtain an application for funding.
 When applying for CSQ funding, you will be asked to supply supporting documents with your application that provide identification and evidence that you meet the eligibility criteria.